-- Installation other than as instructed by Hearth & Home Technologies. - Installation and/or use of any component part not approved by Hearth & Home Technologies. - Operating appliance without fully assembling all components. - Do NOT Overfire.
+- Installation and use of any damaged appliance. - Modification of the appliance. - Installation other than as instructed by Hearth & Home Technologies. - Installation and/or use of any component part not approved by Hearth & Home Technologies. - Operating appliance without fully assembling all components. - · Do NOT Overfire.